haka-security/haka/doc/user/tutorial/filter.rst

 Modifying HTTP responses
 ^^^^^^^^^^^^^^^^^^^^^^^^
-Haka can also alter data sent by webserver.
-We want to be able to filter all obsolete Web browser based on the User-Agent header.
-More, we want to force these obsolete browsers to go only to update websites.
-Haka will check User-Agent, and if the User-Agent is considered obsolete, it will change HTTP response to redirect request to a safer site (web site of the browser).
+Haka can also be used to modify packets as they pass through the system.
+The following example will redirect traffic based on HTTP headers.

+More specifically, it will detect outdated firefox versions and will redirect all traffic from these browsers to the firefox update site.

 .. literalinclude:: ../../../sample/filter/httpmodif.lua
    :language: lua